spenya/strapi_plugin_ppt_customfields/README.md

 ### Duration *(v1)*

-It allows to create a field for duration in hh:mm:ss.
+It allows to create a field for duration in hh:mm or hh:mm:ss.
 Data is saved in seconds, and the seconds field is optional, can be shown or hidden as you want from the advanced options.

 #### Configuration